Pre Lab Study Questions 15

 Question: *“What are the safety precautions for handling

 When preparing for a pre-lab session, students must also focus on understanding the broader implications of the experiment.
-For instance, in a chemistry lab involving hazardous substances, students might ask, “How can we minimize exposure risks during this procedure?”
-This not only highlights their grasp of safety but also reinforces the importance of responsible scientific practice.
+Even so, for instance, in a chemistry lab involving hazardous substances, students might ask, “How can we minimize exposure risks during this procedure? ” This not only highlights their grasp of safety but also reinforces the importance of responsible scientific practice.

 Example 2: Experimental Design